sstadick/cargo-bundle-licenses/README.md

 Currently the supported formats are `json`, `yaml`, and `toml`.

-You can also export those previously exported (and maybe edited) files to a human read with `--human-readable-artifact`
+You can also export those previously exported (and maybe edited) files to a human-readable format with `--human-readable-artifact`

 ## Common warnings and resolutions